logo

 In advanced level woodworking courses students are highly encouraged to use the Bauhaus Woodshop outside of class.
 This is to promote familiarity with the workshop space, build confidence in using the tools, and move towards working independently.
 For this purpose Open Shop hours are held throughout the week.
 During open shop hours a Bauhaus professor is always on site to oversee that safe working practices are being employed, and to assist students with technical and conceptual issues.
 Prerequisite: 104* Prerequisite can be waived if sufficient skill is demonstrated ($360 tuition )

-OPEN SHOP TIME
+NO OPEN SHOP TIME

 AT Bauhaus Woodshop